Ohio State vs. Indiana NCAA Football Odds, Plays and Insights | October 23, 2021

 Indiana Stats and Trends

+- Indiana is 1-2 against the spread and 2-1 overall in games when it records more than 20.5 points.

-- This season the Hoosiers have turned the ball over 12 times, one more than the Buckeyes' takeaways (11).
+- The Hoosiers have turned the ball over one more time (12 total) than the Buckeyes have forced a turnover (11) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.